Foundation University (Philippines): History

 The university was established as Foundation College on July 4, 1949.
 It was granted university status by the Department of Education on January 28, 1969.
-The university offers many undergraduate courses such as in the fields of elementary education, secondary education, nursing, information technology, computer science, agriculture, engineering, law and many others.
+The university offers many undergraduate courses such as in the fields of elementary education, secondary education, accountancy, business, nursing, information technology, computer science, agriculture, engineering, law and many others.
 The university has schools for elementary and high school.

 Established on the eve of the country's independence, it was then known as the Foundation College.
 The college was founded by Dr. Vicente Guzman Sinco, a known educator and legal luminary during his time.
 (Note: Dr. Vicente Guzman Sinco was a professor, and later the eighth president of the University of the Philippines.
 He was also one of the delegates who signed the UN Charter for the Philippines.
 During his time, Sinco wrote many books and was a known constitutionalist.
 Today his works are being quoted by known legal authors such as Fr.
 Joaquin G. Bernas and Hector S. De Leon.)
 Sinco envisioned the college to contribute to the overall national program of development.
 During the time of the college's founding, Filipinos were still in the process of building the nation.